-This easy potato soup can be made in advance
+This easy potato soup recipe can be made in advance

 The soup only simmers for about 25 minutes, so you can either whip it up just before dinner, or make it hours ahead and reheat when you’re ready to make some romantic memories.

 - 1 Tbsp butter